-The European Turtle Dove still present in parts of Europe — but far less secure than its song suggests. © Rudi Petitjean Reflections The Slender-billed Curlew I Knew Might Vanish — And Did I understood extinction in theory.
+The European Turtle Dove is still present in parts of Europe — but far less secure than its song suggests. © Rudi Petitjean Reflections The Slender-billed Curlew I Knew Might Vanish — And Did I understood extinction in theory.
 I did not believe the Slender-billed Curlew would finish within my lifetime.
 Now another familiar bird stands on that slope.

 A bird that appears and disappears on its own terms — and, on this day, brought three people back to the same stretch of river. © Hasan Al-Fahan Birding Trip An African Finfoot and a Twenty-One-Year-Old Promise A search for African Finfoot on the Gambia River reconnects with a missed pitta in Thailand — and a promise made quietly twenty-one years earlier.